liquity/dev/README.md

 ## LQTY Token Architecture

 The Liquity system incorporates a secondary token, LQTY.
-This token entitles the holder to a share of the system revenue generated by redemption fees and new debt issuance fees.
+This token entitles the holder to a share of the system revenue generated by redemption fees and  issuance fees.

 To earn a share of system fees, the LQTY holder must stake their LQTY in a staking contract.